Chemical bonding concepts emerge naturally from maximally entangled atomic orbitals: Discussion

 In conclusion, our framework bridges the gap between intuitive chemical bonding theories and quantitative quantum descriptors, offering a unified, scalable, and insightful approach for analyzing a wide array of bonding scenarios.
-By integrating concepts from quantum chemistry and quantum information theory, this work paves the way for a deeper understanding of chemical bonding and its role in molecular behavior.
+By integrating concepts from quantum chemistry and quantum information theory, this work sets the foundation for a deeper understanding of chemical bonding and its role in molecular behavior.